October 02, 2022

 donated into a pool at the Feeding Northeast Florida initiative and then is distributed to various non-profit organizations supporting families and

-individuals in need.
 Every other week, our Mayport USO receives pallets of food for distribution to our local military families.
 George

 again joined our Mayport USO team to help sort the donated food into the reusable bags for distribution the following day.
 You can help on